Is SSP for You?

 - living and working in a close-knit community drawn from around the world, everyone just as interesting and motivated as you are, united by curiosity and exploration …

 - immersing yourself in a fascinating, challenging research project …

 - helping your teammates and being helped in turn, collaborating rather than competing …

 - learning more and learning it faster than you ever thought possible, feeling intellectually challenged as you never have before…

 The “SSP experience” accelerates your academic and personal development as you approach important life decisions.
 Afterwards you will really know whether a STEM major at a selective university is your path – or not.
 And you will gain practical skills, such as time management, that will help you succeed in college and beyond.

 Applications are free and open to gifted and talented high school juniors and sophomores, excelling in math and science courses.
 There is a program fee, but generous need-based financial aid allows students from lower-income families to attend at a fee they can afford.
 Some attend absolutely free.

 SSP is challenging – material is presented at a pace faster than most college courses, and the schedule is jam-packed – but every participant receives a high level of personal attention from the seven resident faculty, so no one is left behind.
-The spirit of cooperation is reinforced by the absence of grades, tests, or formal credit.
+The spirit of cooperation is reinforced by the absence of grades or tests.

 Should you apply?
 If the idea of spending most of your summer doing science excites you, and you meet the pre-requisites, then why not?
 We will carefully evaluate your application holistically and in context, taking in account your motivation, resources, and obstacles overcome.
-Every year, some people are surprised to be admitted (and they do just fine).
-Maybe that will be you.
-We do have many more applicants than spots available, so you will need a backup plan for the summer.
+Every year, some people are surprised to be admitted – maybe that will be you!
+But since we have many more applicants than spots available, you will need a backup plan too.

 Whom do we admit?